courselabs/kubernetes/labs/productionizing/README.md

 **If your cluster honours CPU limits** the HPA will start more Pods.
 After the requests have been processed workload falls so the average CPU across Pods is below the threshold and then the HPA scales down.

+> Docker Desktop currently has an issue reporting the metrics for Pods.
+If you run `kubectl top pod` and you see _error: Metrics not available for pod..._ then the HPA won't trigger.
+[Here is the issue](https://github.com/kubernetes-sigs/metrics-server/issues/1061#issuecomment-1200287201
+) - but I don't recommend following the procedure to fix it.

 The default settings wait a few minutes before scaling up and a few more before scaling down.
 Here's my output:

 ```